MikePrograms/MikePrograms/README.md

 👋 Hi, I’m Mike.
-I'm a developer.
 - "Full-stack" software and hardware developer.
 You dream it, I make it.
 - Specialization in automations, bots, applications, and websites.

+✅ Status: Available
-- Looking for clients with technology goals to achieve.
+- Onboarding new clients with technology goals to achieve.

-📫 How to reach me:
+📫 Reach Me
-- main@exptotal.com -> email & iMessage
+- Mike@MikePrograms.com -> iMessage, email
-- @mikedevelops -> Instagram, TikTok, YouTube
+- @MikePrograms -> Instagram, TikTok, YouTube